The Costs of Wear and Tear

 - A new car typically loses an estimated 22 percent of its value in the first year.
 Your car has already taken that depreciation hit.

 - You have a sentimental attachment to your car.
-Maybe it was your first car, a gift from a loved one or a dream car you finally were able to purchase.
+Maybe it was your first car, a gift from a loved one, or a dream car you finally were able to purchase.
 For you, buying a new car would mean giving up an old friend.
-This is not the strongest argument for fixing up, but it's a real one.
+This is not the strongest argument for fixing it up, but it's a real one.

-Arguments for Buying New
+Arguments for Buying a New Car

 You swore you wouldn't put another penny into your old car after that last repair.
 But buying a new car seems like an intimidating prospect.
 Here are a few reasons why buying a new car might be the way to go.

-When Is It Time To Buy Another Car?
+When Is It Time to Buy Another Car?

 Extend the Life of Your Car

-Don't Let the Clunker Make the Choice for You
+Don't Let the Clunker Decide for You

 Everyone seems to have a theory on when to repair a car and when to get a new one.
-But you know your needs and your car's history better than anyone else, so use our tips as a guide, not gospel.
+But you know your needs and your car's history better than anyone else, so use these tips as a guide, not gospel.
 Buying a new car might seem like the easy way out of a high repair bill, but depending on your circumstances, it may not be the best financial decision.